-To advance and promote the delivery of safe, efficient, reliable and costeffective public transportation services as a means to greater mobility options.
+To advance and promote the delivery of safe, efficient, reliable, and costeffective public transportation services as a means to greater mobility options.

 The MPO will work with the Transit Authority to enhance the experience and quality of public transportation services provided by the Allen County Regional Transit Authority (ACRTA).
-The MPO will provide technical assistance to the Transit Authority in the collection, assemblage and subsequent reporting of data relative to transit ridership, operations, maintenance, safety and security issues and capital investments.
+The MPO will provide technical assistance to the Transit Authority in the collection, assemblage and subsequent reporting of data relative to transit ridership, operations, maintenance, safety and security issues, and capital investments.

-The MPO has provided assistance in analyzing the efficiency and effectiveness of the Transit Authority's fixed route, demand response and ADA service areas since 1992.
-More recently, the MPO has assisted the ACRTA with boarding and alighting studies (2014), ridership surveys (2016), service and route alternatives (2016), programming of capital projects (2017) and supported its public participation processes (2017).
+The MPO has aided in analyzing the efficiency and effectiveness of the Transit Authority's fixed route, demand response and ADA service areas since 1992.
+More recently, the MPO has assisted the ACRTA with boarding and alighting studies (2014), ridership surveys (2016), service and route alternatives (2016), programming of capital projects (2017), and supported its public participation processes (2017).
 In 2018 and 2019, MPO services were minimized due to fiscal constraint issues.

-Consistent with the FAST Act the MPO will work with ODOT and the ACRTA to adopt a performance-based management approach focused on asset management, the "state of good repair" and public safety.
+Consistent with the FAST Act, the MPO will work with ODOT and the ACRTA to adopt a performance-based management approach focused on asset management, the "state of good repair" and public safety.
 The goals are specified under 49 U.S.C. §5301(b) & §5329(d)(1)(E).
 The MPO will also work with the Transit Authority to monitor Title VI and the LEP populations and document existing access to public transportation services.
 The MPO will work with the Transit Authority to assess and support warranted and fiscally responsible acquisitions inclusive of rolling stock to advance system productivity and increased operational efficiencies.
 The MPO will work with the Transit Authority to prepare financial plans to support capital investments and existing levels of public transit service.
 The MPO will also work with the Transit Authority to investigate the needs of the LEP population and the population's existing access to public transportation services.
-The MPO will establish a Memorandum of Understanding with the Transit Authority detailing the cooperative relationship necessary to carry out the transportation planning process inclusive of Board representation, TIP process (inclusive of developing the financial plan, and the annual listing of obligated projects), reaffirmation of the 2040 Transportation Plan, and the public participation process.
+The MPO will monitor transit activities and assist the management team and transit board in identifying operational improvements, service adjustments, safety issues, and capital improvements The MPO will establish a Memorandum of Understanding with the Transit Authority detailing the cooperative relationship necessary to carry out the requisite transportation planning process inclusive of Board representation, TIP process (inclusive of developing the financial plan, and the annual listing of obligated projects), reaffirmation of the 2040 Transportation Plan, and the public participation process.

 Assess/Support Public Transit Performance Measures; Ongoing.
-Memorandum of Understanding with ACRTA; January 2021.
+Memorandum of Understanding with ACRTA; January 2022.